mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 The new brand supports the v5.0.0 release while also creating space for new initiatives that broaden the company horizon.
 It's a big deal!

-Our ultimate goal is to become the most effective and efficient tool to build UIs, while making it accessible to the many.
+Our ultimate goal is to become the most effective and efficient tool to build UIs while making it accessible to the many.

 ## Our new brand